Veterans Waiting for Meals: A Battle No One Should Fight

 Before Meals on Wheels, while adapting to life as an amputee, nourishment didn’t come as regularly, and she lost 32 pounds.

 With the onset of COVID-19, the number of older adults seeking assistance from Meals on Wheels increased.
-Waitlists are the only way for many programs to manage the increased demand.
+Waitlists are the only way for many providers to manage the increased demand.
 However, waiting can have consequences for seniors.

 “You had to have patience [on the waitlist],” Inez says.
 “You had to wait it out and find something to eat.
 I ate a lot of takeout.”